The US Virgin Islands Best Guide

 National Park Hiking Trails

-St. John has over 22 different hiking trails within the park boundaries, each with its own difficulty and length enable you to access attractions off the beaten path.
+St. John has over 22 different hiking trails within the park boundaries, each with its own difficulty and length, enabling you to access attractions off the beaten path.
 The Reef Bay Trail, for instance, takes hikers through a tropical forest, past petroglyphs, and down to an old sugar mill near a beautiful beach.
 The Cinnamon Bay Trail, on the other hand, begins near the Cinnamon Bay campground and leads up an old Danish plantation road, offering a glimpse into the island’s history.
-While the Lind Point Trail connects the National Park Visitor Center in Cruz Bay with Honeymoon Beach and Caneel Bay, providing stunning views from the Lind Point overlook.
+While the Lind Point Trail connects the National Park Visitor Center in Cruz Bay with Honeymoon Beach and Caneel Bay, providing stunning views from the Lind Point overlook,.
 The Bordeaux Mountain Trail is a challenging hike that connects the lush Bordeaux Mountain Road with Lameshur Bay 1000 feet below, offering a rewarding view from the highest point on the island.
 Each trail in the park offers a unique experience, whether it’s exploring historical sites, enjoying the island’s flora and fauna, or taking in the breathtaking views of the Caribbean Sea.
 Read The Complete Guide to Hiking on St. John

 National Park Entrance Fee